SEND Policy 2024.docx

 FASD

-FASD, Foetal Alcohol Spectrum Disorders is an umbrella term for several diagnosis that are all related to the prenatal exposure to alcohol Students diagnosed with FASD may display social, emotional and behaviour characteristics including volatile and unpredictable mood swings, diminished impulse control, poor social skills and poor sense of self/low self-esteem FASD students often have developmental delays in social, emotional, cognitive, language and behavioural areas.
+FASD, Foetal Alcohol Spectrum Disorders is an umbrella term for several diagnosis that are all related to the prenatal exposure to alcohol.
+Students diagnosed with FASD may display social, emotional and behaviour characteristics including volatile and unpredictable mood swings, diminished impulse control, poor social skills and poor sense of self/low self-esteem.
+FASD students often have developmental delays in social, emotional, cognitive, language and behavioural areas.

 ·